Library Sources: Part 2

 Conclusion

-That covers Factiva, Web of Science, Google Scholar, and JSTOR.
-Remember that Factiva is a general-interest news database; WoS and Google Scholar are both citation, scholarly databases (I'll cover Google Scholar in the next lesson); and JSTOR is a scholarly and image database.
+We covered InfoKat in the previous section and here we covered Factiva, Web of Science, Google Scholar, and JSTOR.
+Factiva is a general-interest news database; WoS and Google Scholar are both citation, scholarly databases (I'll cover Google Scholar in the next lesson); and JSTOR is a scholarly and image database.

 In the next section, we begin to cover web sources.